mrisen/inet-showcases/_docs/wireless/antennadirection/index.md

 The source host is configured to send ping requests every 0.5s.
 This is effectively the probe interval, the antenna characteristic data can be made more fine-grained by setting a more frequent ping rate.
 The destination is configured to circle the source with a radius of 150m.
 The simulation runs for 360s, and the speed of `destination` is set so it does one full circle.
 This way, when plotting the reception power, the time can be directly mapped to the direction angle.

-The visualizer is set to display antenna lobes (the `displayRadios` is the master switch in `RadioVisualizer`, so it needs to be set to `true`), signal arrivals (for the reception power indication), and active data links (indicating successfully received transmissions).
+The visualizer is set to display antenna lobes in `source` (the `displayRadios` is the master switch in `RadioVisualizer`, so it needs to be set to `true`), signal arrivals (for the reception power indication), and active data links (indicating successfully received transmissions).

 The antenna specific settings are defined in distinct configurations, named according to the antenna type used (`IsotropicAntenna`, `ParabolicAntenna`, `DipoleAntenna`, `CosineAntenna`, and `InterpolatingAntenna`).